Back to Species Pages

 • Their world is read more by scent and touch than by bright daylight vision.

-Habitat: Tropical forests, damp undergrowth, stream edges, swampy ground, and leaf litter fit Moon Rats because Nocturnal Scent needs moisture, hidden prey, and low cover.
+Habitat: Native range keys: southeast_asia.
+Tropical forests, damp undergrowth, stream edges, swampy ground, and leaf litter fit Moon Rats because Nocturnal Scent needs moisture, hidden prey, and low cover.
 The habitat makes the nose more useful than the eyes.

-Native range: Tropical forests, damp undergrowth, stream edges, swampy ground, and leaf litter fit Moon Rats because Nocturnal Scent needs moisture, hidden prey, and low cover.
+Native range: Native range keys: southeast_asia.
+Tropical forests, damp undergrowth, stream edges, swampy ground, and leaf litter fit Moon Rats because Nocturnal Scent needs moisture, hidden prey, and low cover.
 The habitat makes the nose more useful than the eyes.

 To find Moon Rat in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside tropical forests, damp undergrowth, stream edges, swampy ground, and leaf litter fit Moon Rats because Nocturnal Scent needs moisture, hidden prey, and low cover.
+You usually do better by working one good piece of habitat inside native range keys: southeast_asia.
+Tropical forests, damp undergrowth, stream edges, swampy ground, and leaf litter fit Moon Rats because Nocturnal Scent needs moisture, hidden prey, and low cover.
 The habitat makes the nose more useful than the eyes. than by covering too much ground.

 • Quiet marsh edges, reedbeds, river bends, or shallow wetland margins